N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Conclusions

-As noted in the present sectors we find a new independent Wilson coefficient which is unique to spinning objects, which seems to be related to the long-studied ``Love numbers''.
-Determining the value of such characteristic coefficients constitutes one of the most challenging tasks in an EFT framework.
-Fortunately the EFT framework is also well-suited to carry out such analytical studies via its matching procedure.
-Indeed in recent years with the incredible success of GW measurements, came a notable thrust in the theoretical efforts to study precision gravity, these ``Love numbers'' have been explored for both BHs and NSs, and also extending to the case of rotating objects, see e.g.~\cite{LeTiec:2020spy,LeTiec:2020bos,Chia:2020yla,Charalambous:2021mea,Charalambous:2021kcz, Castro:2021wyc,Charalambous:2022rre,Ivanov:2022hlo}.
-Nevertheless, we believe that these intriguing studies are still in their infancy, and there is still a huge challenge in thoroughly studying such coefficients using various approaches, for either BHs or NSs, and in general candidate theories of gravity \cite{Levi:2022youtube}.
-Such studies are immensely important to unveil the new physics that is encrypted in the continually increasing GW data.
+We found a new independent Wilson coefficient in the present sectors, that is unique to spinning objects, yet seems to be related to the long-studied ``Love numbers''.
+Determining the value of such characteristic UV coefficients constitutes one of the most challenging tasks in an EFT framework.
+Fortunately the EFT framework is also well-suited to carry out such so-called matching of its unknown coefficients, either via analytical studies, or by comparing to numerical or real-world data.
+Indeed in recent years with the incredible success of GW measurements came a notable thrust in the theoretical efforts to study such ``Love numbers'', that have been explored for both BHs and NSs, notably extending studies to the case of rotating objects, see e.g.~\cite{LeTiec:2020spy,LeTiec:2020bos,Chia:2020yla,Charalambous:2021mea,Charalambous:2021kcz, Castro:2021wyc}.

+Interestingly, almost all studies to date indicate that such ``Love numbers'' vanish for BHs in $4$-dimensional GR.
+On the other hand, the Wilson coefficients of tidal effects can be significantly large for NSs, and thus tidal effects are important for GW astronomy \cite{Blanchet:2000ub}.
+Despite the long history and enormous body of work that has accumulated of studying such ``Love numbers'', we believe that the intriguing studies of such coefficients are only in their infancy.
+There is a huge challenge in thoroughly studying them, using various approaches, for either BHs or NSs, and in general candidate-theories of gravity \cite{Levi:2022youtube}.
+Such studies are immensely important to unveil the new physics that is encrypted in the continually increasing influx of GW data.

 \acknowledgments